Skip to main content

 Ongoing Support for Recovery

-Flatirons Recovery also offers multiple levels of care, including Partial Hospitalization Programs (PHP), Intensive Outpatient Programs (IOP), and supportive sober living.
-Each of these services can become an integral part of an individual’s recovery plan, ensuring that recovery is supported at every stage.
+Flatirons Recovery also offers multiple levels of care, including Partial Hospitalization (PHP), Intensive Outpatient Programs (IOP), and supportive sober living.
+Each level can become a meaningful part of someone’s ongoing plan for preventing setbacks, including alcohol relapse or challenges with other substances.

 Create a Relapse Prevention Plan That Fits Your Life

-Your relapse prevention plan should give you confidence and clarity in recovery.
-At Flatirons Recovery, we believe every person deserves a plan that reflects their strengths, values, and goals.
-Whether you are beginning treatment, strengthening your aftercare, or exploring sober living, our team will walk alongside you to create a plan that feels supportive and sustainable.
+Your relapse prevention plan should reflect your strengths, values, and goals.
+At Flatirons Recovery, we believe each person is capable of building a foundation that supports long-term healing.
+Whether you are beginning treatment, strengthening aftercare, or exploring sober living, our team will walk alongside you to create a plan that feels supportive and sustainable.

-Contact us today to begin shaping a recovery plan that empowers your recovery and helps you live with purpose, stability, and connection.
+Contact us today to begin shaping a recovery plan that helps you move forward with purpose, stability, and connection.